 We started Feral Fawn in 2012 as a response to the growing demand and recognition our clothes were receiving.
 Our goal has been to keep our style fresh and fashionable, looking to blend traditional Aboriginal clothing with a contemporary style.

-For examples of our products, please look for us on Pinterest, Instagram, and Facebook.
-The links are at the top of the page.
+For examples of our products, please look for us on Pinterest, Instagram (feralfawn_), and Facebook.
+The links are at the bottom of the page.

 Our ribbon shirts have been on exhibit at the Trickster Art Gallery in Schaumburg, IL.
 One of our Teepee neckties was also used in the NBC television show Chicago Fire, as well as, multiple products on Motherland: Fort Salem, Season 2, Episode 6.